Bollworm, Helicoverpa zea (Boddie)

 Management and decision making.

 In Bt cotton, the entire plant should be searched for tobacco budworm and bollworm larvae and injury.
 A proper sample includes squares, white blooms, pink blooms, bloom tags and bolls.
 Scouting intervals should be reduced to 3 to 4 days during periods of increasing bollworm egg laying, especially during peak bloom.
-Treatment should not be triggered by the presence of eggs alone.
-Hatching larvae must first feed on the cotton plant to receive a toxic dose.
+Treatment should not be triggered by the presence of eggs alone as hatching larvae must first feed on the cotton plant to receive a toxic dose.

-Terminal/Square Inspection Method.
 Divide the cotton field into four or more manageable sections depending upon field size and examine 25 plant terminals (upper third of the plant), selected at random from each quadrant, for small larvae and eggs.
-Also, from each quadrant, examine 25 one-half grown and larger green squares for bollworms and bollworm damage.
-Squares should be selected at random and flared or yellow squares should not be included in the sample.
-If previous insecticide applications have eliminated natural enemies (see guidelines for scouting for predators), fewer bollworms/tobacco budworms can be tolerated before economic damage occurs.
+Also, from each quadrant, examine 25 one-half grown and larger green squares, and small, medium and large bolls for bollworms and bollworm damage.
+Keep track of the number of undamaged and damaged squares and bolls.
+Fruit should be selected at random and flared or yellow squares should not be included in the sample.
+Pay attention to bloom tags, petals stuck to small bolls.
+These will often hide larvae which burrow into the tip of the boll.

 Chemical control and Action thresholds.

 Thresholds in Bt cotton fields are based on how many worms survive to late first or second instar larval stage, not on newly hatched larvae or the presence of eggs.
 Since newly hatched larvae must feed on the plant for the Bt toxin to be effective, decisions should be based on damaged fruit and the presence of larvae.